poshjosh/chinomsoikwuagwu.com/2020/02/14/AWS-Load-Balancers_How-they-work-and-differences-between-them.md

 you cannot use the load balancer to provide communication between them unless the load balancer is internet-facing or the instances are registered by IP address.

+- Network Load Balancers do not support custom security policies.
+[20](#network-load-balancer-custom-security-policy)

 - __Sticky Sessions__ are not supported with TLS listeners and TLS target groups.

 __Differences between Network and Application Load Balancers__